rolandvs/BATCH-CAPTURE-WIN32/README.md

 The process is the same as the original Batch-Capture with the exception that there is no shell command to provide the configuration.
 A text file is used to configure the cycle (batch) capture.

 The serial capture is still using Python with PYSERIAL.
 The version posted here does not forward the serial to a tcp socket.
+The Python version is 2.7 using py2exe to compile the code to a Windows executatable.

 The PCL6.exe binary must be used for printing to pdf.
 There is a binary version available for download from this site: